Kyffin History, Family Crest & Coats of Arms

 Another 36 words (3 lines of text) are included under the topic Early Kyffin Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Kyffin family to Ireland
+Migration of the Kyffin family

-began to emigrate to North America in the late 1800s and early 1900s in search of land, work, and freedom.
+The Welsh began to emigrate to North America in the late 1800s and early 1900s in search of land, work, and freedom.
 Those that arrived helped shape the industry, commerce, and the cultural heritage of both Canada and the United States.
 The records regarding immigration and passenger show a number of people bearing the name Kyffin: David Kiffin settled in Virginia in 1635.